dmlc/xgboost/doc/tutorials/kubernetes.rst

 Distributed XGBoost on Kubernetes cluster
 ###############################

 Distributed XGBoost includes model training and batch prediction.
-Beside the XGBoost over Spark, now, XGBoost job can run in Kubernetes cluster natively.
+In addition to XGBoost over Spark, now, XGBoost job can run in Kubernetes cluster natively.

 Kubeflow community provides `XGBoost Operator <https://github.com/kubeflow/xgboost-operator>`_ to support distributed XGBoost training and batch prediction in a Kubernetes cluster.
 It provides an easy and efficient XGBoost model training and batch prediction in distributed way.